genai-latex-proofreader/genai-latex-proofreader/README.md

 # GenAI LaTeX Proofreader

 **GenAI LaTeX Proofreader** is an automated tool that uses generative AI to proofread and suggest improvements to scientific papers written in LaTeX.
-The suggestions are appended into the orignal LaTeX source file creating a proofreading report.
+The suggestions are appended into the original LaTeX source file creating a proofreading report.
 This tool is primarily intended for authors working on a scientific paper.

 In more detail, the generated proofreading report contains the original paper under review, with a list of suggestions attached to the beginning of each section.